-The college began making use of ICT as teaching tools in several departments.
-Extended lecturers and departmental seminars were also organised to facilitate teaching-learning.
+The college began making use of ICT as teaching tools in several departments in 2009-10 session.
+Newer equipments were purchased for the same.
+Extended lecturers and departmental seminars were also organised to facilitate teachingthe Institution (for example: Open Book Examination, Bar Coding,